A remark concerning normal families and shared values: Introduction

 In most papers on this topic the lemmata named after Pang and Zalcman are employed (more or less including \cite{La}), and the current paper is no exception to this.
-Many, but of course not all, of the arguments in our proof can also be found in \cite{ChFaZa} (or \cite{PaZa}).
-We will not need Nevanlinna theory, except for a classical theorem of Clunie and Hayman \cite{ClHa}, but for this result short and elegant proofs are known (see Theorem 5.2 in \cite{Er} or Th\'{e}or\`{e}me 1 in \cite{FrDu}).\\
+We refer to \cite{PaZa2}.